Anaminus/roblox-library/modules/Binstruct/README.md

 ## Codec.EncodeBuffer
 [Codec.EncodeBuffer]: #user-content-codecencodebuffer
 ```
-Codec:EncodeBuffer(data: any, buffer: Bitbuf.Buffer?): Bitbuf.Buffer
+Codec:EncodeBuffer(data: any, buffer: Bitbuf.Buffer?): (error, Bitbuf.Buffer)
 ```

 EncodeBuffer encodes a value into a binary string according to the codec. *buffer* is an optional Buffer to write to.
-Returns a Buffer with the written data.
+Returns the Buffer with the written data.

 # Filter
 [Filter]: #user-content-filter
 ```
-type Filter = (value: any?, params: ...any) -> any?
+type Filter = (value: any?, params: ...any) -> (any?, error?)
 ```

 Filter applies to a TypeDef by transforming *value* before encoding, or after decoding. *params* are the parameters of the TypeDef.
 Should return the transformed *value*.

+A non-nil error causes the program to halt, returning the given value.

 # TypeDef
 [TypeDef]: #user-content-typedef